-- a climate with sufficient sunshine that supports sufficient soil temperature; (a) - (b) a slope of up to 15 degrees; - imperfectly-drained to well-drained soils; (c) - soil with a potential rooting depth of more than 0.8 metres and adequate available moisture; (d) - soil with no major fertility requirements that could not be practicably remedied; (e) - (f) water available for irrigation;
+- (a) a climate with sufficient sunshine that supports sufficient soil temperature; - (b) a slope of up to 15 degrees; - (c) imperfectly-drained to well-drained soils; - (d) soil with a potential rooting depth of more than 0.8 metres and adequate available moisture; - (e) soil with no major fertility requirements that could not be practicably remedied; - (f) water available for irrigation;

-where that combination is to such a degree that it makes the land capable of producing crops at a high rate or across a wide range
+where that combination is to such a degree that it makes the land capable of producing crops at a high rate or across a wide range.

-NOTE: This meaning is adapted from "Classification System for Productive Land in the Tasman District", Agriculture New Zealand, December 1994 and is equivalent to land under classes A, B, and
+NOTE: This meaning is adapted from "Classification System for Productive Land in the Tasman District", Agriculture New Zealand, December 1994 and is equivalent to land under classes A, B, and C.